splunk/public-o11y-docs/sp-oncall/alerts/rules-engine/rules-engine-matching-conditions.rst

 ************************************************************************

 .. meta::
-   :description: About the user roll in Splunk On-Call.
+   :description: About matching conditions in rules for Splunk On-Call alerts.

 .. meta::